 I absolutely love this extreme box decorating idea.
 Not only does it make use of the mountain of Amazon boxes piled up in the corner of our home, it is also very creative and requires virtually no setup or extra space.
 You just need a big empty cardboard box and stickers/ markers/ construction paper/ crayons.
 Make it themed (I love a good theme – fruits, shapes, flowers, animals, colors etc.), or just wing it.
 That’s one less box to break down for you and an engaging activity for your toddler.
 Everybody wins.

-When winter rolls around we can’t really do as many outdoorsy things with our toddlers anymore, but it’s an opportunity to connect and spend quality time with them indoors.
+When winter rolls around, you might be spending a lot more indoor time with your toddler.
+Think of it as an opportunity to connect and spend quality time with them, while also working on developing essential motor and communication skills.
 You don’t have to go all out or do any excessive planning for these kinds of activities – there are many low-hassle and non-time consuming options available.
-Often, toddlers are quite satisfied with the simple things anyway!
-Make the most of this time – before you know it, the season will be over and we’ll be back outside to chase after them again.
+Often, toddlers are quite satisfied with the simple things anyway.
+Make the most of it – before you know it, the season will be over and we’ll be back to chasing them outside again.